xinyacheung/NeuralDecoding/README.md

-# This repository is for the paper "Decoding region-level visual functions from EEG data"
+# This repository is for the under review manuscript "Unsupervised functional alignment via data-driven ANN-based visual decoding"